dalaoshe/React-Multi-Cropper/README.md

     - desc:index of the cropbox to be active
 - Desc: Active the cropbox in cropboxs array by its index

-### createCropBox
-- Desc: Active the cropbox in cropboxs array by its index

 ### setNowCropperBoxData
 - Params:
   - data:
     - type:`Object of cropboxdata`
     - desc:position data array to set
-- Desc: Set the cropboxdata of actived cropbox
+- Desc: Set the cropboxdata of now actived cropbox

 ##For Developer
 ### Source Code